No. The Commissions investigate crime and then brief the Department of Public Prosecutions to prosecute.

 - We then explain a strategy for the interview with the Commission.

-- We then attend with you and reduce as much stress on you as possible.
+- Our lawyers then attend with you and reduce as much stress on you as possible.

 Our aim is to get you through this process smoothly and ensure that your rights to fairness are protected and that you do not incriminate yourself.